GSA-TTS/identity-site/content/_help/specific-agencies/opm-retirement-services._en.md

 * Taxes

 Submit a help request on the [Contact OPM Retirement Services](https://www.opm.gov/support/retirement/contact/) page, or call 1-888-767-6738 (TTY: 711) Monday–Friday, 7:40 a.m. to 5:00 p.m.
 ET.
-The busiest caller center time is 10:30 a.m. to 1:30 p.m.
+The busiest call center time is 10:30 a.m. to 1:30 p.m.
 ET, and the call center is closed on federal holidays.

 ## Related articles